-In preparing the financial statements of the Company, transactions in currencies other than the Company's functional currency (foreign currencies) are recognised at the rates of exchange prevailing at the dates of the transactions.
-At the end of each reporting period, monetary items denominated in foreign currencies are retranslated at the rates prevailing at that date.
-Non-monetary items carried at fair value that are denominated in foreign currencies are retranslated at the rates prevailing at the date when the fair value was determined.
+Company's functional currency (foreign currencies) are recognised at the rates of exchange prevailing at the dates of the transactions.
+At the end of each reporting period, monetary items. denominated in foreign currencies are retranslated at the rates prevailing at that date.
+Nonmonetary items carried at fair value that are denominated in foreign currencies are retranslated at the rates prevailing at the date when the fair value was determined.
 Nonmonetary items that are measured in terms of historical cost in a foreign currency are not retranslated.
-Exchange differences on monetary items are recognised in profit or loss in the period in which they arise except as otherwise stated in the Standards.
+Exchange differences on monetary items are recognised in profit or loss in the period in which they arise

-Cash and cash equivalents

-Cash and cash equivalents in the statement of financial position comprise cash at banks and on hand and short-term highly liquid deposits with a maturity of three months or less, that are readily convertible to a known amount of cash and subject to an insignificant risk of changes in value.

-For the purpose of the statement of cash flows, cash and cash equivalents consist of cash and short-term deposits as defined above as they are considered an integral part of the Company's cash management.
+Cash and cash equivalents Cash and cash equivalents in the statement of financial position comprise cash at banks and on hand and short-term highly liquid deposits with a maturity of three months or less, that are readily convertible to a known amount of cash and subject to an insignificant risk of changes in value.
+For the purpose of the statement of cash flows, cash and cash equivalents consist of cash and short-term deposits as defined above as they are considered an integral part of the Company's